How to Check if Column Exists in Pandas (With Examples)

 7 H 28 4 12 H

-Example 2: Check if Multiple Columns Exist
+Example 2: Validating the Absence of Multiple Columns

 #check if 'team' and 'player' columns both exist in DataFrame